 Michelle L. Rivers

-Chancellor's Postdoctoral Fellow | Cognitive/Educational Psychologist
+National Science Foundation Postdoctoral Research Fellow | Cognitive/Educational Psychologist

 I completed my Ph.D. at Kent State University with the mentorship of Dr. John Dunlosky in the Metacognition and Education Lab.
 Prior to my graduate studies, I graduated with a Bachelor's degree in Psychology (with distinction) from UC Santa Cruz, where I conducted research in Dr. Benjamin Storm's Memory Lab.
-Following graduation, I worked as a research assistant in Dr. Timothy Rickard's Cognition Lab and taught and tutored K-college students.
+Following graduation, I worked as a research assistant in Dr. Timothy Rickard's Cognition Lab and taught and tutored elementary-college students.

 I am passionate about science communication and outreach.
 I founded a blog (cogbites.org) where early-career scientists work together to translate research about the study of mental processes to the general public.

 I am also a Digital Associate Editor for the Psychonomic Society's Featured Content Blog, an early-career representative for Division 3 of APA (Society for Experimental Psychology and Cognitive Science), and a founding member of the Science of Learning Early-Career Research Group.